 I recently got my hands on some t-shirt yarn.
 I’ve been dying to give it a try.
 T-shirt yarn is thick and chunky and a world away from the delicate work of amigurumi that I am used to.
 I’ve had a 9mm crochet hook (the biggest in my collection) that I’ve had for ages and nothing chunky enough to make with it.
 Finally I have a project where I can use it!
+You can check out my modern toy basket pattern (for free!) here.
 T-shirt yarn is great to work with because it (usually) doesn’t fray or split, it’s slightly stretchy and is wonderful for more robust projects like bath mats or baskets.
 Projects using t-shirt yarn also work up pretty quickly, which is very satisfying.
 It is important to note, however, that using t-shirt yarn is quite different from using regular yarn and can be frustrating if you haven’t used it before.
 I’ve listed my t-shirt yarn tips; things I wish I’d known about working with t-shirt yarn before I started with my first project.

 T-SHIRT YARN TIPS